-Some are mandatory, some are optional, some may play on your Blu-ray player and some may not.
+Some are mandatory, some are optional.
+Some may play on your Blu-ray player and some may not.

-In discussions about home theater technology you might come across other terms like Dolby TrueHD, DTSNeo:6, Dolby Pro-Logic II and DTS:X.
+In discussions about home theater technology, you might come across other terms like Dolby TrueHD, Dolby Atmos and DTS:X.

 The first thing we need to understand is the difference between audio encoding and audio decoding.

-Much of the confusion people have with the audio formats relating to home theater is that they don’t understand the difference between the two...... or is that just me?
+Much of the confusion people have with the audio formats relating to home theater is that they don’t understand the difference between the two… or, is that just me?

 Audio encoding is the method used to store the audio onto the Blu-ray disc itself.
-There are a number of formats which are used to encode (and sometimes compress) the audio onto the disc.
+There are a number of formats that are used to encode (and compress) the audio onto the disc.

 On the other hand, audio decoding, or processing, is where the audio that is on the Blu-ray disc is read so that it can be played through our amplifier and speakers.
 This process is often done by the amplifier or receiver, but can also be done by the player.

 It is easy to believe that these two processes are essentially the same thing, but there are more decoding/processing types than there are encoding formats – so there must be a difference somewhere.

 Therefore, it is useful to try and understand the difference between audio encoding and decoding/processing because some of the terms we come across relate to encoding, and some to the decoding process – and sometimes both.

 So what are the audio codecs that you may find encoded on a Blu-ray disc?